OctopusDeploy/blog/blog/2020-01/build-a-real-world-kubernetes-cicd-pipeline/index.md

 Our build definition will now package all the YAML files for our deployment and ship them over to our Octopus Deploy server!
 Now comes the Continuous Delivery part.

 ## Configure continuous delivery with Octopus Deploy
 With our YAML files package in Octopus Deploy, we can create our deployment process.
-In this section, we’ll be doing the following:
+In this section, we’ll do the following:
 - Create a new project.
 - Define our deployment steps.